EMSoftwareInnovators/AdventureQuest/README.md

     - Clone repo
     - Navigate to the "dist" folder inside the repo
     - Open "index.html" in your preferred internet browser

+## Stuff that might be nice to add towards the end

+    - View all quests assigned to a patient